-Hire a Roundup Weed Killer Lawyer if you or a Loved One Used Roundup®?
+Hire a Roundup Lawsuit Attorney if you or a Loved One Used Roundup®?

 If you have used Roundup® weed killer and were diagnosed with non-Hodgkin’s lymphoma or another type of cancer, then you should contact a Roundup weed killer lawyer at the Testa Law Group office immediately.
 The active ingredient in Roundup® herbicide is called glyphosate and according to both the World Health Organization and the International Agency for Research on Cancer glyphosate is “probably carcinogenic to humans.”
-According to lawsuits Monsanto knew or should have known Roundup® may increase the risk of lymphoma and this is why many people are beginning to contact a Testa Law Group Roundup weed killer lawyer so that they can get justice for their family and their injuries.
+According to a Roundup lawsuit, Monsanto knew or should have known Roundup® may increase the risk of lymphoma and this is why many people are filing a Roundup Lawsuit or beginning to contact a Roundup Lawsuit lawyer so that they can get justice for their family and their injuries.

 History of Roundup®

 For as long as the mid-1970s, Americans used Roundup® on their lawns and commercial farms to thwart weeds from growing.
 Although the product killed weeds, it also appears to have been a cancer delivery system.
-Monsanto’s marketed, Roundup® a “less toxic than table salt” and “practically non-toxic.”
+Monsanto marketed Roundup® as a “less toxic than table salt” and “practically non-toxic”.
 Due to false advertising and many Americans did not know they were endangering themselves to a probable carcinogen.

-Lawsuit Filed By a Dedicated Roundup® Weed Killer Lawyer
+Roundup Lawsuit Filed By a Dedicated Roundup® Weed Killer Attorney

 - Non-Hodgkin’s lymphoma (NHL)